nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 stored in `AddressBook`, which contains the overarching methods for handling each type of list.

+Duplicates are handled through the `IsSame` generic interface, which provides an `isSame` method somewhat analogous to `equals` in Java, but for different semantics.
+It allows us to differentiate the concept of *equality* (e.g. two clients with exactly the same attributes) from *real-world identity* (e.g. two clients with the same emails).
+Two clients are considered the same if they have the same email, and two projects are considered the same if they have the same name.

 ### Storage component

 **API** : [`Storage.java`](https://github.com/AY2223S2-CS2103T-W14-1/tp/blob/master/src/main/java/mycelium/mycelium/storage/Storage.java)